chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/get-started.md

 description: 'Setup Storybook in your development environment'
 ---

 Storybook runs alongside your app in development mode.
 It helps you build UI components isolated from the business logic and context of your app.
-This edition of Learn Storybook is for Svelte; other editions exist for [Vue](/vue/en/get-started), [Angular](/angular/en/get-started), [React](/angular/en/get-started) and [React Native](/react-native/en/get-started).
+This edition of Learn Storybook is for Svelte; other editions exist for [Vue](/vue/en/get-started), [Angular](/angular/en/get-started), [React](/angular/en/get-started), [React Native](/react-native/en/get-started) and [Ember](/ember/en/get-started).

 ![Storybook and your app](/intro-to-storybook/storybook-relationship.jpg)